 When all else fails to fix the Windows 10 update 1803 stuck at 0% issue, you may want to try to manually update Windows 10 to version 1803 by using Microsoft Update Assistant.
 Here’s how to do it.

 Go to this page.
-In the Windows 10 April 1803 download page, click on the Update now button.
+In the Windows 10 October 2018 Update download page, click on the Update now button.
 Click Run when your browser ask for permission to download the exe file.

 When the update assistant is opened, it will first scan your Windows 10 to learn what updates you need.
 When it asks if you want to update to the latest version of Windows 10, click on Update now.
 It will then automatically update your Windows 10 to version 1803.

-Alternatively, you can also manually download Windows 10 April update 1803 ISO file or use the media creation tool from the download page mentioned above to upgrade your Windows 10 PC to the latest update.
+Alternatively, you can also manually download Windows 10 October 2018 Update 1809 ISO file or use the media creation tool from the download page mentioned above to upgrade your Windows 10 PC to the latest update.